-Apalachicola Bluffs was not an arbitrary choice for the snakes’ return.
+Apalachicola Bluffs and Ravines Preserve was not an arbitrary choice for the reintroduction of the eastern indigo snake.
 Originating, poetically enough, with a tract of land called the Garden of Eden, the preserve today is one of Florida conservation’s greatest success stories.
 After 35 years of restoration efforts by TNC and its partners, it is now a fully restored Florida longleaf pine landscape, a vast forest system that once flourished throughout the state, north to Virginia and west to Southern Texas, but is now reduced to only 5 percent of its original map.

 “Patient restoration efforts, including groundcover restoration, prescribed burns and replanting, have fully restored the ABRP, part of a region that is now considered one of the five most important biological hotspots in North America,” said David Printiss, TNC North Florida Program Manager.

 A lush mosaic of habitats, the preserve is forested with pines, cut with ravines and streams, and carpeted in mile after mile of waving wiregrass.
 As this flora returned, so did the gopher tortoises, bobwhite quail and Florida pine snakes.
 The only missing piece was the eastern indigo.